eleriaqueen/d2-lod-exp-share-range-fix/README.md

 ## Details

-The method used in this repository is to change the target address of a conditional jump to be the next instruction instead of its original target address (essentially NOP-ing it) thus bypassing a range check
+The method used is changing the target address of a jump so that destination is the next instruction thus making exp share map-wide.

 ## Thanks
 Devurandom  /  lolet  /  Fearedbliss